How to Write a Standout Value Proposition (Plus Examples)

 Clearly communicate your value proposition

-Your value proposition should be no more than 3 sentences long.
+Your value proposition should be no more than three sentences long.
 If a word doesn’t actively help someone understand what your company does that’s unique, consider removing it.

 Think of your value proposition similarly to a news headline: short and attention-grabbing.
 You can always follow up your value proposition with a slightly longer explanation to elaborate further.